xgfs/xgfs/README.md

 Hey!
-I am a Ph.D. student at the b-it, University of Bonn.
+I am a Ph.D. student at the University of Bonn and a student researcher at Google.
 I am interested in **scalable, principled** methods for analyzing graph data.

 You can find more about my work on [Google Scholar](https://scholar.google.de/citations?hl=en&user=hssTYQMAAAAJ) and [personal website](http://tsitsul.in/).
 Follow me on [Twitter](https://twitter.com/tsitsulin_) to get the latest updates.